Devilcoder2/GeoScope-NYC/README.md

 - **Elastic Animation:** Elastic animation when user clicks on 'Go to New York' button.
 - **Zoom Slider:** Toggleable zoom slider from the control panel for easier map zooming.

-### 8. Responsive Design

-- The site is fully responsive for both mobile and desktop devices.

-### 9. Map Download

-- User can download the map in PNG format.

-### 10. CI/CD Pipeline and Deployment

-- CI/CD pipeline setup; application deployed on AWS S3.

 ## Live Link